 5. Click on "Student Detail Schedule"

-Undergraduates obtain overload permission from the Dean of the College/School of their major, and academy students obtain permission from Dr. Don Wagner.
+Undergraduates obtain overload permission from the Dean of the College/School of their major, and academy students obtain permission from Dr. Michael Hester.
 Although a typical course load is 15 semester credit hours, a student may register for 18 semester credit hours without special permission (see summer exceptions below).
 A student on the Dean's List may register for 20 hours without special permission.
 Students within 30 credit hours of graduation with a cumulative average of 2.0 may carry up to the maximum of 21 credit hours for two semesters without special permission.
 A student who is required to enroll in Regents' Test remediation may not carry more than 18 credit hours.
 During the semester of student teaching, students may take one additional course.
 Students are advised not to take more than 10 credit hours if they work full time.
 Special permission must be obtained from the appropriate academic dean before any student may exceed loads authorized above.
 Academic deans may approve course loads of up to 25 semester credit hours in justifiable circumstances.

 Due to varying session lengths for summer semester, the following schedule presents the maximum hours that can be taken by a student without special permission given by his or her dean.
 The total number of hours for the entire summer semester cannot exceed 18 hours without prior permission.

 |Session III or IV||9 (per session)|